-You've Added Content to your email and everything appears to be going smoothly until you press the preview button and suddenly things look off-centre.
+You've Added Content to your email and everything appears to be going smoothly until you press the preview button and suddenly things look off-centre and it looks like the email is not aligned.

 Your masthead, or banner image might look aligned left when you wanted it to be centred or it might appear to be too narrow; not stretching the whole length of the email.
 The problem is rarely with the masthead image itself but somewhere else in your email.
 Please read through our troubleshooting guide to help fix the most common causes of this issue.